jagrmeister/jagrmeister.github.io/README.md

-Full dark-theme site for ABI Consulting.
-Upload index.html to your GitHub Pages repo root.
+Upload index.html, .nojekyll, and assets/damian.jpg to your repo root (keeping the assets folder) to update the site.